-Economics majors who wish to pursue undergraduate research are encouraged to take one or more of the courses: ECON 416, ECON 429, and ECON 463.
-These courses include a research project in which students formulate a research question, review literature related to the question, gather relevant data, and provide a research conclusion.
-Student communicate their research findings via a written paper and, if possible, via an oral presentation.
+Economics majors who wish to pursue undergraduate research and develop a deep understanding of financial economics, international economics, or statistical analysis of economics issues are encouraged to take one or more of the courses: ECON 416, ECON 429, and ECON 463.
+These courses provide more in-depth coverage of topics students see in 300-level courses.
+These courses also include a research project in which students formulate a research question, review literature related to the question, gather relevant data, and provide a research conclusion.
+Students communicate their research findings via a written paper and, if possible, via an oral presentation.

 Economics majors with a cumulative SIU GPA of 3.3 or higher and at least 12 hours of SIU credits are encouraged to join the University Honors Program to further their research experience.

 For students majoring in other programs, a minor in economics is useful for employment in business or government and for graduate work in any of the social sciences, law, or business.